 You can get visibility across your entire digital estate with New Relic Lookout.
 Query anything in your estate without additional configuration, then dive deep into the data that matters most to you right now.

 Don't have an account, but want a high level overview of your entire system?

 Know exactly where to focus your attention with New Relic Lookout.
-The brighter the color, the more severe the change, and the bigger the size, the bigger the scale.
-Then dig deeper with correlations and abnormal history to see how it impacts your whole system—no configuration needed.
+The brighter the circle color, and the bigger the circle is, the greater the deviation in its signal.
+Then dig deeper with correlations and abnormal history to see how it impacts your whole system, with no configuration required.

 New Relic Lookout helps software teams of any size discover potential issues before they have an impact.

 - Fill gaps in monitoring with full coverage out-of-the-box, no configuration or setup required.

 - Immediately see anything deviating from normal across your entire estate.

 - Proactively spot emerging problems in a real-time visualization of all system components.

 - Gain faster incident resolution through automatically surfaced causes and effects.

 - Analyze any data in New Relic database (NRDB), including third-party, open, and custom data.